flyingbest/Hardware/Homebuilt_computer/README.md

 		4. | After installing the SSD and HDD on the motherboard, check if it is bootable. | [o]
 		5. | After connecting the four fans to the power, make sure that the computer boots up. | [o]
 		6. | After connecting the external USB 3.0x2, 2.0x2 ports, mike, and earphone jack, check if it is bootable. | [x]

+	-	Conclusion
-		7. | __Conclusion__ : I finally concluded that power would be a problem.
-Theoretically, the consumption power was not greater than the output power, but since it was booted after being installed sequentially from the beginning, the consumption power was higher. |
+		I finally concluded that power would be a problem.
+Theoretically, the consumption power was not greater than the output power, but since it was booted after being installed sequentially from the beginning, the consumption power was higher.

+	- Solution
-		8. | __Solution__ : I removed unnecessary parts and reassembled them with only the necessary ones. | [o]
+		I removed unnecessary parts and reassembled them with only the necessary ones.